Costas array: Known arrays

 Enumeration of known Costas arrays to order 200, order 500 and to order 1030 are available.
 Although these lists and databases of these Costas arrays are likely near complete, other Costas arrays with orders above 29 that are not in these lists may exist.
-In general, the currently best known upper bound on the number $C(n)$ of Costas Arrays of order $n$ is of asymptotic form $C(n)/n! \le e^{-\Theta(n)}$.
+In general, the currently best known upper bound on the number $C(n)$ of Costas arrays of order $n$ is of asymptotic form $C(n)/n! \le e^{-\Theta(n)}$.

 Constructions

+Several constructions exist for systematically producing Costas arrays for arbitrarily large n.
+However, they only produce Costas arrays for some n, and they do not produce all possible Costas arrays.

 Welch

 A Welch–Costas array, or just Welch array, is a Costas array generated using the following method, first discovered by Edgar Gilbert in 1965 and rediscovered in 1982 by Lloyd R. Welch.

 The Welch–Costas array is constructed by taking a primitive root g of a prime number p and defining the array A by $A_{i,j} = 1$ if $j \equiv g^i \bmod p$, otherwise 0.
 The result is a Costas array of size p − 1.